-All of us have read the stories in newspapers about people who fall victim to scam emails also known as phishing emails.
+All of us have read the stories in newspapers about people who fall for scam emails, also known as phishing emails.

-Most cyber-criminals are not stupid either and their phishing emails are getting more and more sophisticated and convincing.
+Most cyber-criminals are not stupid and their emails are getting more and more sophisticated and convincing.

 So it is important not to get cocky but instead be sure that you know what to look out for and how to avoid falling victim to a phishing attack.

 What types of Phishing attacks are there?